 Grounded in the liberal arts, the study of theater at St. Olaf is balanced, well rounded, and exhilarating.
 The focus of the theater major is the making of dramatic art, but liberally educated students also explore subjects such as psychology, literature, political science, and history that add depth and breadth to their theatrical education.

-The Theater Department of St. Olaf College is an accredited institutional member of National Association of Schools of Theatre.
-We are also a member of United States Institute for Theatre Technology (USITT), Communication and Theater Association of Minnesota (CTAM), and The Playwrights’ Center.
+Theater majors learn to be independent thinkers and critical reviewers of both their own work and that of others, able to distinguish between popular approval and true artistic success.
+The Theater Department is an accredited institutional member of National Association of Schools of Theatre.
+We also are a member of United States Institute for Theatre Technology (USITT), Communication and Theater Association of Minnesota (CTAM), and The Playwrights’ Center.

 Students delve into all areas of the theatrical world, guided by faculty with decades of professional experience.
 The outstanding facilities include Kelsey Theater, a 348-seat proscenium stage, and the Haugen Theater, a 110-seat flexible-space theater.
 St. Olaf students also benefit from the college’s proximity to the Twin Cities of Minneapolis and St. Paul, one of the nation’s top theater centers, and from many performance opportunities on campus throughout the year.
 The Theater Department mounts five main-stage productions and a one-act play festival each year, and students are involved in all facets of the productions, from acting and directing to lighting, sound, costume, and set design.
 Students don’t have to be theater majors to become involved.